Susie Hay is an experienced provider of training in Participatory Appraisal (PA).

 Voices – Lives of Young People in South London

 (jointly with Roger Newton of 3Ps and the SOS Gangs project at the St Giles Trust, Camberwell)

-PA training and participatory video by the young people, funded by the Cadbury Trust (link to the film).
+PA training and participatory video by the young people, funded by the Cadbury Trust.

 Tower Hamlets Healthy Boroughs Programme – Participatory Appraisal project working with the communities in Tower Hamlets to find community owned ways to lead healthier and more active lives.